MartinStokroos/FFTA/README.md

 # FFTA - Fastest(?)
 Fourier Transform for Arduino

 # Introduction
 This project is about a fast C implementation of the Discrete Fourier Transform[1],[2] for Arduino.
-A very clear and non mathematical explanation about the FFT is given here:[3].
-FFTA computes the DFT from *real* input data, for example data that comes from the (10-bit) ADC.
-The fastest time measured for an 8-point DFT with FFTA is 844μs.
+The provided DFT/FFT routines are computing the spectra from *real* input data, for example, data that comes from the (10-bit) ADC.
+The runtime measured for an 8-point DFT with ADC data is 844μs and for an 8-point FFT xxxμs.

 With the 8-points data set example: *x=[0, 1, 0, 0, 0, 0, 0, 0]*, MATLAB's fft(x) returns:

 *1.0000+0.0000i, 0.7071-0.7071i, 0.0000-1.0000i, -0.7071-0.7071i, -1.0000+0.0000i, -0.7071+0.7071i, 0.0000+1.0000i, 0.7071+0.7071i*

-and the output from example *dft5.ino* looks very similar:
+The output from example *dft5.ino* looks very similar:

 *1.00  0.00i, 0.71  -0.71i, 0.00  -1.00i, -0.71  -0.71i, -1.00  0.00i, -0.71  0.71i, 0.00  1.00i, 0.71  0.71i*